 Mantua, or Mantova, is a beautiful, historic city in northern Italy surrounded on three sides by lakes.
 It was one of the greatest Renaissance Courts in Europe and home of the wealthy Gonzaga family.
-The town's center is three spacious and lively piazzas that join together.
-In 2008 Mantova became a UNESCO World Heritage Site based on its Renaissance planning and architecture.
+The town's center is three spacious and lively squares that join together.
+In 2008 Mantova became a World Heritage Site based on its Renaissance planning and architecture and is part of the UNESCO Quadrilateral

 Mantua Tourist Office: